kjyww/studygit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 I use github.
-Create a new branch dev is quick. use "git checkout -b dev" Create a new branch yww is quick & simple.
+Create a new branch  is quick